 CenterPoint Energy's determination of reportable business segments considers the strategic operating units under which CenterPoint Energy manages sales, allocates resources and assesses performance of various products and services to wholesale or retail customers in differing regulatory environments.
-The accounting policies of the business segments are the same as those described in the summary of significant accounting policies except that some executive benefit costs have not been allocated to business segments.
-CenterPoint Energy uses operating income as the measure of profit or loss for its business segments.
+The accounting policies of the business segments are the same as those described in the summary of significant accounting policies in the CenterPoint Energy Form 10-K. CenterPoint Energy uses operating income as the measure of profit or loss for its business segments.

 CenterPoint Energy's reportable business segments include the following: Electric Transmission & Distribution, Natural Gas Distribution, Competitive Natural Gas Sales and Services, Interstate Pipelines, Field Services and Other Operations.
 The electric transmission and distribution function (CenterPoint Houston) is reported in the Electric Transmission & Distribution business segment.
 Natural Gas Distribution consists of intrastate natural gas sales to, and natural gas transportation and distribution for, residential, commercial, industrial and institutional customers.
 Competitive Natural Gas Sales and Services represents CenterPoint Energy's non-rate regulated gas sales and services operations, which consist of three operational functions: wholesale, retail and intrastate pipelines.
 The Interstate Pipelines busine ss segment includes the interstate natural gas pipeline operations.
-The Field Services business segment includes the natural gas gathering, processing and treating operations.
+The Field Services business segment includes the non-rate regulated natural gas gathering, processing and treating operations.
 Other Operations consists primarily of other corporate operations which support all of CenterPoint Energy's business operations.